You’ve probably heard of the term user adoption but why should you care?

 User adoption begins with the tools.
-Choose the wrong ones and a high user adoption rate will be impossible.
+Choose the wrong ones and a high user adoption rate will be very difficult to achieve.

 Aside from a high level of security, there are a couple of other things you should consider when searching for new security tools to implement:

 - Simplicity – the tools can’t be too complex.
 There should always be a nice balance between security and ease-of-use.
 The simpler the tools, the smaller the learning curve and the more your employees will appreciate it and be willing to adopt.

 - Features – the tools should include features that increase productivity and not prevent it.
 If replacing existing tools, the new ones should have most or all of the features of the previous tools, otherwise, your employees may revert back.

 2. Announce on multiple channels

 Awareness is a significant component of high user adoption.
 Your employees can’t adopt something they don’t know about now can they?